Skip to main content

 Bridge to runtime governance

 Where AI use moves beyond staff prompting into AI agents, connected workflows, or automated actions, governance needs to cover runtime behaviour as well as policy.
-The same check can identify when a separate runtime review is needed.
+The check identifies when a separate runtime review is needed.

 • Access: what systems, files, records, or SaaS functions the AI workflow can reach